Brat Farrar is a mystery novel by Josephine Tey, written in 1949.

 - Doorstop Baby: Brat was left on the doorstep of an orphanage as a baby.

 - Finally Found the Body: The plot revolves around the disappearance of Patrick Ashby, who left a suicide note but his body was not found.
-The body turns up near the end of the novel, many years later.
+Brat finds the body of Patrick near the end of the novel, at which point it's only a skeleton and a few shreds of cloth, buried under three feet of leaf mould.

 - Gossipy Hens: The village has one running the newsagent/sweetshop, and another in the post office; when Bee is trying to figure out how to announce the return of Patrick, her friend Nancy suggests mentioning it in one of those places and letting nature take its course.